How to Become a Truck Driver

-Each year, the annual Truckload Carrier's Association (TCA) awards its Best Fleet To Drive For designation to 20 carriers who go the extra mile to provide drivers with living wages, solid benefits, safe equipment, and more.
+Each year, the annual Truckload Carrier’s Association (TCA) awards its Best Fleet To Drive For designation to 20 carriers who go the extra mile to provide drivers with living wages, solid truck driver benefits, safe equipment, and more.
 The TCA takes a close look at all aspects of operations, and they survey company drivers to get their thoughts on how well the company meets driver needs.

 Halvor Lines is proud to be a Best Fleet to Drive For recipient nine years in a row.
 If you are interested in a job with us, fill out our Truck Driver Jobs Inquiry form to talk to our recruiter.

 Where can I get truck driver training?

 First, you need to obtain a Commercial Driver’s License (CDL), from the Halvor Gold CDL Training program, through the military, or with the help of a school or trucking affiliated training program.